svviz/svviz/docs/install.rst

 More detailed directions follow for linux and OS X. Try installing into a :ref:`virtual environment (see below) <venv>` if you have difficulty with any of these directions.

+svviz is not currently supported on Windows, although it should probably work there.

 Installation on linux
 ---------------------